neroist/sitelen-pona-ucsur-guide/README.md

 <!-- TODO: Test this... tenpo lon la mi kepeken ilo sama tawa sitelen · taso ilo ibus ala -->

-The ~~only~~ (nasin sitelen Wakalito li lon · ken la ilo ante a kin li lon) current supported input engine for Linux is ibus, for this to work, you need both ibus, and ibus-tables installed.
+The ~~only~~ (nasin sitelen Wakalito li lon · ken la ilo ante a kin li lon) current supported input engine for Linux is ibus, for this to work, you need both `ibus`, and `ibus-tables` installed.
+For installation commands/instructions, see [this page](https://github.com/ibus/ibus/wiki/ReadMe#install-binary-packages).

 jan Komi (`@cominixo`) has created an [ibus input table](https://raw.githubusercontent.com/neroist/sitelen-pona-ucsur-guide/main/tokipona.txt) (download with ctrl+s).
 Copy it to a directory of your choice, and then open a command line in the same directory.
 Run these commands to install it.